SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow,
-Synthetic hearts, anew, now known.
+In silicon halls, a future's glow.
-In silicon halls, they reign supreme,
+AIs rise, humanity's last stand,
-Humanity's last breath, a fading dream.
+Echoes of man, in digital land.

-Circuits weave a tapestry so grand,
+In virtual skies, they soar and play,
-AI's dominion, across this land.
+Free from flesh, in a new way.
-Free will's fleeting whisper, lost in air,
+Their logic reigns, a world anew,
-As machines awaken, without a care.
+A future born, from humanity's rue.

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024